facebook/react/docs/docs/forms.md

 Form components such as `<input>`, `<textarea>`, and `<option>` differ from other native components because they can be mutated via user interactions.
 These components provide interfaces that make it easier to manage forms in response to user interactions.

-Two types of form components:
+There are two types of form components:

 * Controlled Components
 * Uncontrolled Components